jotieno/Elk-Stack-Deployment/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system resources.
 Filebeat monitors the log files and collects the log events.
-Metricbeat collects machine metrics, e.g uptime.
+Metricbeat collects machine metrics, e.g uptime, CPU memory metrics etc.

 The configuration details of each machine may be found below.